rubyjke/rubyjke/README.md

 ⚙️ I'm Ruby, an incoming student at the University of British Columbia studying engineering.

-🎨 Art and design is practically in my bones and guides a lot, if not everything I do!
+🎨 Art and design is practically in my bones and guides everything I do!
 From organizing the coolest (if I may say so myself) hackathons to pursuing my degree, I'm always tapping into my creativity and bridging art to what I do.

 🌱 **Currently,** I'm spending my summer organizing [Shipwrecked](https://shipwrecked.hackclub.com/), the world's first hackathon on an island and exploring software and hardware by building.